-After fishing on the Middle Patuxent, I drove over tothe Hipsleys Mill access point on the Patuxent.
-I felt like it was an anniversary.
-In 2007, when I first started fly fishing, this was one of the first places I fished – maybe just the second.
+After fishing on the Middle Patuxent, I drove over to the Hipsleys Mill access point on the Patuxent.
+It felt like an anniversary.
+When I first started fly fishing in 2007, this was one of the first places I fished—maybe just the second.
 Since I had walked upstream on that trip, I resolved to head downstream and see new water.

-Three steps onto the trail and I felt like I was a contestant on “Dancing with the Stars”.
-The pricker bushes were thicker than I had remembered and I sarcastically thought to myself that it would be a good start to the trout fishing season to add 1,000 pinhole leaks to my waders.
-But, with agile dancing, hopping and sidestepping, I believe I minimized the damage.
+Three steps onto the trail, and I felt like I was a contestant on “Dancing with the Stars.”
+The pricker bushes were thicker than I had remembered, and I sarcastically thought to myself that it would be a good start to the trout fishing season to add 1,000 pinhole leaks to my waders.
+But, with agile dancing, hopping, and sidestepping, I believe I minimized the damage.
 Sadly, I won’t discover whether I was successful until I get wet on my next trip.
-I’ll mitigate that risk by carrying some of the instant repair tapes (Aquaseal Repair Kit)in my backpack.
+I’ll mitigate that risk by carrying some instant repair tapes (Aquaseal Repair Kit)in my backpack.
 Pricker bushes aside, they were no defense against the hordes of people that descended on the river in response to the stocking announcement earlier in the week.
-I’m sure that the fish were dumped in at the bridge crossing because there is no easy trail next to the river.
+I’m sure the fish were dumped in at the bridge crossing because there is no easy trail next to the river.
 I can’t imagine people carrying fish very far from the road.
-There were three or four guys working the first 50 yards of the river, and, when I asked them, they told me that they had not seen anything or had any luck to this point.
+Three or four guys were working the first 50 yards of the river, and when I asked them, they told me that they had not seen anything or had any luck to this point.

-I entered below a hole formed underneath the leaning tree shown in the picture below and began to fish around it.
+I entered a hole formed underneath the leaning tree shown in the picture below and began to fish around it.
 No luck — so I turned to fish the gradient break just downstream.
-I did not see anything moving in the reasonably clear water and nothing reacted to my Patuxent Special.
+I saw nothing moving in the reasonably clear water, and nothing reacted to my Patuxent Special.
 I continued to fish downstream and ran into another angler and had a brief chat with him.
-He said that he had walked another half mile down the river and fished his way back up with no luck.
+He said he had walked another half mile down the river and fished his way back up with no luck.

 With the sun starting to droop low in the sky, I knew I needed to start the long walk back to the car to be back at the time I committed to the Basswife.
 Happy that I had been able to get out, thrilled with the scenic vistas provided by the snow and hoping that I had not added holes my waders, I threw the gear back in the trunk of my car and called it a day.